jvbarea/cheapSharkTaqtile/README.md

 ### Add more details to the cards

 It could open a pop-up or a new screen where there is more information about the deal, like the link, the store, the Steam Rating, the Release Data, and other information.
+Showing directly the steamLink isn't ideal, adding this intermediate page would be better.

 ### Deal Lookup